RiskQuantDotCom/RiskQuantWebsite/content/pages/be-prepared.md

   background:
    backgroundImage: ''
   headings:
-    heading: '"How is the work you do, and the budget you spend making a difference?"'
+    heading: '"What is the probability of achieving our business goals given the cyber security risks and uncertainty?"'
     text: Executives are now demanding that cyber security performance is accountable, transparent and of business value.
   image:
     image: "/images/man.jpg"